protect-earth/protect.earth/README.md

 ## Contributing

-This site is powered by the community, so please [contribute ideas, code, or design improvements](CONTRIBUTING.md)!
+This site is powered by the community, so please submit entries for the directory to this [submission form](https://airtable.com/shr9iNOeyFAAk8zqN), and [contribute ideas, code, or design improvements](CONTRIBUTING.md)!